hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 --set oap.env.SW_OTEL_RECEIVER_ENABLED_OC_RULES="k8s-cluster\,k8s-service\,k8s-node"
 ```

-After running above commands, t﻿he Apache SkyWalking is installed to the Kubernetes cluster's namespace *skywalking*.
+After running the above commands, t﻿he Apache SkyWalking is installed to the Kubernetes cluster's namespace *skywalking*.
 It creates the *elasticsearch* as the `StatefulSet` resource, running a pod on each worker node.
 It runs the Apache SkyWalking OAP with replicas as 2 to provide high availability.

-T﻿he last two options, *oap.env.SW_OTEL_RECEIVER=default* & *oap.env.SW_OTEL_RECEIVER_ENABLED_OC_RULES="k8s-cluster,k8s-service,k8s-node"*, enable the *OpenTelemetry* receiver and define the metrics for Kubernetes service, service instance and endpoint.
-It requires Apache SkyWalking OAP to have access to Kubernetes API server to query the metadata.
+T﻿he last two options, *oap.env.SW_OTEL_RECEIVER=default* & *oap.env.SW_OTEL_RECEIVER_ENABLED_OC_RULES="k8s-cluster,k8s-service,k8s-node"*, enable the *OpenTelemetry* receiver and define the metrics for the Kubernetes service, service instance and endpoint.
+It requires Apache SkyWalking OAP to have access to the Kubernetes API server to query the metadata.

 You can check the detailed Apache SkyWalking installation by typing the following *kubectl* command: